Rapid Action Battalion: 2018–2023

-In May 2018, Squadron Leader Mohammad Rezaul Haque led a RAB unit in Cox's Bazar that Killed Ekramul Haque, Tekhnaf Munificipality councilor and Awami League leader in an alleged crossfire.
-His death was recorded as he had called his wife and she recorded the call which disproved RAB's claims.
-It resulted in the United States using the Magnitsky Act against seven former and current officers of RAB; the first usage against Bangladesh.

 RAB detained three business partners of Major General Tarique Ahmed Siddique, defence advisor to Prime Minister Sheikh Hasina, in January 2019.
 One of whom, retired Army captain Johirul Haque Khandaker, died eight months later in custody.
 Human Rights Watch described the detention the result of a business dispute.

 A cyber unit of RAB-3 identified Ahmed Kabir Kishore, Mushtaq Ahmed, Didarul Bhuiyan, activist, and Minhaz Mannan Emon as targets for publishing cartoons critical of the government and charged under the Digital Security Act in May 2020.
 They had been victims of enforced disappearance before being officially detained.
-Ahmed died is custody where Kishore alleged they were tortured.
+Ahmed died in custody where Kishore alleged they were tortured.

 In 2021, Al Jazeera released a documentary called All the Prime Minister's Men in which the brother of the then Chief of Army, General Aziz Ahmed, bragged about RAB as his personal gangsters and thugs who make money for him and them through detentions.

+In 2021, RAB manufactured and started using OIVS device to nab criminals.

 In August 2022, Lieutenant Colonel Mohammad Ismail Hossain, air wing director, died after being injured in a helicopter crash.
 On 30 September, Director General of RAB, Chowdhury Abdullah Al-Mamun, was promoted and appointed Inspector General of Bangladesh Police.
-Chowdhury Abdullah Al-Mamun was under sanctions of the United States for human rights abuse.
+Chowdhury Abdullah Al-Mamun was under sanctions by the United States for human rights violations.

-Director Generals
+In 2023, Deutsche Welle published a documentary titled "Inside the Death Squad," which delved into the allegations of human rights abuses and extrajudicial killings committed by the RAB.

+2024 to Present

+In November 2024, after the exile of Sheikh Hasina, it was reported that RAB was considering changing the unit's name, logo, and uniform.

+In March 2025, RAB arrested Ataullah abu Ammar Jununi, commander of the Arakan Rohingya Salvation Army, along with five other terrorists in Narayangonj.

+In May 2025, RAB ASP Palash Saha was mysteriously killed inside a RAB field office in Chattogram.

+In June 2025, four men in RAB uniform stole nearly $100,000 worth of jackets in Uttara, Dhaka.

 Location

-RAB also has 15 battalion size field units spread all over the country.
-Among them, 5 are located in the capital Dhaka.
+RAB also has 15 battalions spread all over the country.
+Among them, 5 are located in Dhaka.
 The units are located as follows: